Activities for kids: October 7–13

 Saturday

-Poetry is an illogical measuring device, filled with seemingly impossible comparisons and instructions; that is why they are called to write it.
-These are the liars who tell the truth.
+Poetry is an illogical measuring device, filled with seemingly impossible comparisons and instructions; that is why we are called to write it.
+Poets are the liars who tell the truth.

-$800 or pay what you can.
-Saturday afternoons from 1 to 3 at the Cornerstone Center in Hudson Heights on Bennett Avenue at 189th Street.
-Through June 8.
+Saturday afternoons from 1 to 3 at Our Saviour’s Church in Hudson Heights on Bennett Avenue at 189th Street.
+Through December 14.
+No class on November 30.

 Sunday